ewilansky/devops_demo/NexusAsDockerRegistry.md

 - <https://help.sonatype.com/repomanager3/private-registry-for-docker>

-  This is the most complete guidance on using Nexus 3 as a Docker registry.
+  This is Sonatype's most complete guidance on using Nexus 3 as a Docker registry.
 However, I found it hard to follow without a better understanding of the expected end-behavior resulting from following their configuration guidance.
 Also, the configuration doesn't address running all components (including Nexus) from a Docker container.
 The solution I document here is fully containerized and uses encrypted connections to a reverse proxy to front access to Nexus 3.
 This approach simplifies SSL/TLS configuration to Nexus 3 and potentially other endpoints behind the proxy.

 ## Suggested Approach